 And then we’ll invite you to the bar for a recap where our exhibition team will share something that they have experienced today.
 We might have the marine biologist talk a bit about some of the whales that we saw, and then it’s your chance to ask a few questions of our team.

 Then you head off to a lovely multi-course dinner in the dining room.
 Evenings are a bit relaxed with soft music playing in the lounge, chats at the bar over a beer or getting to know our exhibition team a bit better.
 We often have some games and trivia to play as well.
 Otherwise, if that’s not for you, then you can have a read in the library or again typically like a late night walk around the outer decks to see the kind of evening colours of the sky.”

 Want to find out more about travel to Antarctica onboard the Ocean Endeavour?
+Deciding on the right ship is a key question to ask when booking an Antarctica cruise, so we’re here to help.
 View all upcoming trips or get in touch with one of our friendly Destination Specialists.